0xshin0bi/0x531fm4d3-blog/content/index.md

 ## Second brain

-Obsidian is essentially my second brain that never forgets. complicated topics that take time to digest and understand are written in my own words and saved in it forever, so I can pull them out whenever I need them4.
+Obsidian is essentially my second brain that never forgets. complicated topics that take time to digest and understand are written in my own words and saved in it forever, so I can pull them out whenever I need them.

 ## Templates for structure